chielorenz/dotfiles/README.md

 ## Description

+The installation script is a "rolling" setup, which meas you can it multiple time without worring to screw things up, so ff you want to change the setup you can cnahge this repo and run the script again.

-The `install.sh` script will install and setup
+The installation script will install and setup:

 - Homebrew
 - Homebrew packages
     - nvim